What do I need to make TuneMatic products work?

 TuneMatic attempts to tune to the lowest possible VSWR at a given frequency.
 TuneMatic looks for the lowest possible null, then moves the antenna as close to the null as possible.
 If the null is below 1.5 VSWR, TuneMatic will store the memory at the found “null”.
 If the VSWR is between 1.5:1 and 2:1, TuneMatic will stop at the “null”, but will NOT store the memory.
 If the TuneMatic is unable to find an acceptable SWR at or below 2:1, TuneMatic will attempt to tune the entire antenna range, until it reaches the soft limit, then will warn the user of the inability to tune the selected frequency.

-What If I want to find a lower tune point than what TuneMatic automatically found?
+What If I want to set a different tune point than what TuneMatic automatically found?

-You always have the ability to manually tune to the lowest SWR(measring the SWR using an external meter, or the rig’s built-in SWR meter), by manually setting the rig to AM mode, keying the rig, and moving the antenna UP or DOWN, pressing STORE, and TuneMatic will overwrite the memory that TuneMatic stored previously.
+You always have the ability to manually tune to the lowest SWR(measring the SWR using an external meter, or the rig’s built-in SWR meter), by manually adjusting the antenna to the desired tune point, pressing STORE, and TuneMatic will overwrite the memory that TuneMatic stored previously (provided the VSWR match is 1.5:1 or better).

 Would I use an external tuner in conjunction with TuneMatic?